Catherine Omanyo: Early life

+Activism

-In 2006 Omanyo started a fumigation campaign to get rid of jigger fleas.
-The campaign led to hundreds of homes being treated, but in 2007 conflict broke out in Nairobi and she had to close the school building and move.
+In 2006, Omanyo started a fumigation campaign to get rid of jigger fleas.
+The campaign is ongoing and has led to hundreds of homes being treated.

+Due to the riots during the 2007–2008 Kenyan crisis, Omanyo was forced to close Imprezza Academy.
 She left with a few teachers and thirty children who could not be left behind as the school was their only hope.
 The lorry driver who took them away was murdered by a mob on his return.
-Omanyo reformed the school in Busia and the age range was increased as she was given another school to run by another charity.
+Omanyo returned to Busia County in 2008 and reopened the school as International School for Champions near Matayos.

-Later, Omanyo took two weeks of her time to visit Teignmouth in Devon in 2009 so that she could thank the people of the area for the support they give the school.
-She met many of the school's supporters and she was surprised to observe so few thin people in Devon, until she realised that the supply of food was rarely a problem there as it was in Kenya.
+In 2009, Omanyo took two weeks of her time to visit Teignmouth in Devon in 2009 so that she could thank the people of the area for the support they give the school.
+She met many of the school's supporters and she was surprised to observe so few thin people in Devon, until she realized that the supply of food was rarely a problem there as it was in Kenya.

 In 2017 she had her third attempt to be elected a member of parliament.
 Only a small number of women are elected despite a law that requires a gender balance better than two-thirds.
 In the following year she was one of many who protested when President Kenyatta proposed that all of the Cabinet Sectraries he appointed should be men.

 In 2021 Omanyo's school was chosen as one of the top four choices for giving to improve education in an article in The New York Times.
 The author, Peter Coy, recommended the Wikimedia Foundation, the Khan Academy, Children International, and Omanyo and her school.
 Coy chose Omanyo because he had previously given to the school.

+In 2022, Omanyo was elected to National Assembly (Kenya) as county woman representative for Busia County.

+In 2023 she encouraged the country to support girls who are menstruating with sanitary pads.
+This would have health benefits and increase their arrendance at school.
+In September she announced a Sh 10 million fund that would action a 2017 order by Kenya’s Fourth President Uhuru Kenyatta.
+She said that pads and not money would be distributed across the country and funds had been put aside by Cabinet Secretary for Public Service Aisha Jumwa to pay for them.